From Fürth to Nuremberg along the Pegnitz

 The "Star of St Lawrence" - a stone rose window - and the imperial coat of arms greet visitors as they enter via the west façade.
 Inside the church are precious artefacts by Nuremberg artists, including the Angel's Greeting by Veit Stoß and one of the largest organs in the world.
 When the three-part Lorenz organ with its more than 12,000 pipes and 165 stops is played, it is a very special sound experience.
 The bells of St Lorenz are just as impressive, with the oldest of the 16 bells dating back to the 14th century.

-The main service takes place on Sundays at 10 a.m. and on Thursdays guests are cordially invited to a service with communion.
-(6.30 pm) During the other services and devotions, no visits are possible.
+The main service takes place on Sundays at 10 a.m. and on Thursdays guests are cordially invited to the service with communion (6.30 p.m.).
+Visits are not possible during the other services and devotions.

 Lorenzer Platz 1